FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 • There isn’t a better team than New Orleans right now.
 This is easily the Saints’ best team since the 2009 Super Bowl champion.
 That year, the Saints won their first 13 games and scored 35 or more points in seven of them.
 This year, the Saints have won eight of their first nine and eclipsed 35 points five times.
 Stunningly, Drew Brees seems significantly better.
 Think how great Brees was in the Saints’ Super Bowl run.
 This year, he’s 7 percent more accurate, has a passer rating 14 points higher, and with seven games left might be in the driver’s seat for his first MVP award.
 I think he’s got a better back, Alvin Kamara, than he had in 2009, and a better and more explosive receiver in Mike Thomas than the Saints had in 2009.
 Plus, the marriage between Brees and Sean Payton is so strong.
 Payton knows what to call.
 Brees knows what to ask for during the week.
 As Tom Brady and Josh McDaniels can finish each other’s sentences, so too can Brees anticipate Payton’s play calls and moods.

 The real difference, though, is that the Saints finally are stout up front on defense.
-They’re almost a yard better against the run than in 2009 (2018: 3.7 yards per carry; 2009: 4.5 yards), and if you’ve got the opposition in second-and-eight far more than second-and-four, that sets the stage for the kind of defensive aggression coordinator Dennis Allen likes to use.
+They’re almost a yard better against the run than in 2009 (2018: 3.7 yards per carry; 2009: 4.5 yards), and if you’ve got the opposition in second-and-eight far more than second-and-four, it sets the stage for the kind of aggressive defense that coordinator Dennis Allen likes to use.

 With 4-5 Philadelphia coming to New Orleans this week and prepping its final Hail Mary for the 2018 playoffs, Payton won’t have to worry about his team sleeping on the Eagles.
 And then the Saints just have to hope that Kansas City can beat the Rams and give New Orleans some breathing room for NFC home-field.